Home security statistics 2026

+The home security market is witnessing a transformative era, driven by technological advancements and an increasing awareness of the importance of safeguarding homes.
+Understanding the landscape of security is paramount, as homes become more connected and technology-driven.
 Home security systems provide many renters and homeowners with an additional layer of safety against burglary and theft.
-Understanding the home security systems market, the efficacy of home security systems and the types of systems available allows you to select the best option for your residence.
+Becoming knowledgeable about the home security systems market, the efficacy of home security systems and the types of systems available allows you to select the best option for your residence.

 Key insights

-- Security systems are a proven deterrent to criminals, as 60% of incarcerated burglars in one study indicated that they would seek alternative targets if they noticed that a home had an on-site alarm.
+Security systems are a proven deterrent to criminals, as one study indicated that 60% of incarcerated burglars would seek alternative targets if they noticed that a home had an on-site alarm.

 Home security systems market overview

-The home security systems market was valued at nearly $61.2 billion in 2022 and is expected to reach more than $112.2 billion by 2030.
-The market has a projected annual compound annual growth rate of about 7.9% from 2024 to 2030.
+The home security systems market was valued at more than $56.1 billion in 2024 and is expected to reach nearly $93 billion before 2030.
+The market has a projected annual compound growth rate of about 8.9% from 2024 to 2029.

 Thirteen million more households may install an alarm system through 2024.
-The reasons behind the growth of the home security systems market may include a high level of new home sales and cultural changes influenced by COVID-19.
-Individuals are spending more time at their homes, which may increase the amount they invest in protecting those homes.
+The reasons behind the growth of the home security systems market may include a high rate of new home sales and cultural changes influenced by the COVID-19 pandemic.
+Individuals are spending more time in their homes, which could increase the amount they invest in protecting those homes.

 According to a recent market research study by SafeHome.org, the most popular home security companies (based on self-reported usage) are Ring (36%), ADT (20%) and Nest (12%).